Skip to main content

 Open Access Publications from the University of California

-Giant Hepatic Regenerative Nodule in a 17-year-old with Alagille Syndrome
+Giant Hepatic Regenerative Nodule in a 17-year-old Woman with Alagille Syndrome: A Case Report

 Abstract

-Alagille Syndrome is a multisystem genetic disorder characterized by paucity of interlobular bile ducts, which can lead to early cirrhosis and increase the risk of developing focal liver lesions including hepatocellular carcinoma.
-As a result, routine imaging surveillance is often performed in these patients.
-However, it can be challenging to distinguishing incidentally found benign liver tumors from their malignant counterparts in this subset of patients.
-Here we present the case of a giant regenerative hepatic nodule in a 17-year-old female with Alagille syndrome, and the associated imaging characteristics that favored a benign diagnosis, with benign pathology confirmed by image-guided core needle biopsy.
+Alagille Syndrome is a multisystem genetic disorder characterized by paucity of intrahepatic bile ducts, which can lead to early cirrhosis and an increase in the risk of developing focal liver lesions, including hepatocellular carcinoma.
+Therefore, patients with Alagille syndrome are often followed with routine imaging surveillance.
+However, it can be challenging to distinguish incidentally found benign liver tumors from their malignant counterparts in this subset of patients.
+Here we present the case of a giant regenerative hepatic nodule in a 17-year-old woman with Alagille syndrome.
+The case is presented with associated imaging studies that favored a diagnosis of benign hyperplasia, confirmed by the results of histologic examination.

 Main Content